flink-extended/dl-on-flink/doc/quick-start/quick_start_tensorflow_2.3.md

 # Quick Start

 This tutorial provides a quick introduction to using Deep Learning on Flink.
-This guide will show you how to download the latest stable version of Deep Learning on Flink, install.
+This guide will show you how to download and install the latest stable version of Deep Learning on Flink.
 You will run a simple Flink job locally to train a linear model.

 ## Environment Requirement